Live Chat Now

 1. Full-time or Part-time Education

-Like many postsecondary education programs, you can enroll in a master's degree program on a part-time or full-time schedule.
-If you are enrolled as a full-time student, your master's degree program can typically be completed in about two years.
-If you are enrolled on a part-time basis, it could take longer.
-Time spent earning your master’s degree can also be extended if you take breaks in between class sessions.
+Like many postsecondary education programs, you can enroll in a master's degree program on a part-time or full-time schedule at DeVry.
+If you are enrolled as a full-time student, your master's degree program can typically be completed in less time.
+If you are enrolled on a part-time basis, it will take longer.
+Time spent earning your master’s degree can also be lengthened if you take breaks between class sessions.

 2. Curriculum

 Every degree curriculum is built differently, and because of that they can vary in overall length and intensity.
-Some degrees are designed to be completed very quickly, while others are designed to cover more complex concepts, requiring you to take more classes and spend longer in school.
-Some programs may also have higher credit requirements, which can increase the length of time it takes to complete your master's degree.
+Some degrees are designed to be completed very quickly, while others are designed to cover more complex concepts, requiring you to take more classes and spend more time in school.

 3. Credit Requirements

-The number of credits needed to graduate from a master's degree program varies from program to program.
-The number of credits in a master’s degree program can range between 30 and 60 credits.
+The number of semester-credit hours needed to graduate from a master's degree program will vary among programs and schools, but typically ranges between 30 and 60 credits.

 Taking a look at how many credits a program requires can help you figure out how long it takes to earn a master's degree.
 In many cases, each course counts for three or four credits.
 Breaking down the number of courses you take per session and calculating the value of each credit can give you a good idea of how long earning a particular degree takes.